Marius321/Northwind-Dashboard/README.md

 # Northwind-Sales-Dashboard
 This repository includes the database scripts and other information related to my personal Tableau project.
-The purpose of this project is showcase my SQL and Tableau Skills.
+The purpose of this project is to showcase my SQL and Tableau Skills.

 The Dashboard
 ![image](https://user-images.githubusercontent.com/117634180/213013756-b9a379a9-3d38-46dc-aabb-f044ad2f1056.png)
-The dashboard available here:
+The dashboard is available here:

-Below I outlined the steps involved in creation of this dashboard
+Below I outlined the steps involved in the creation of this dashboard

 # STEP 1.
 Installing the Database
-First I have installed the SQL Server Management Studio (SSMS) onto my local machine and ran the Northwind database installation sripts locally.
+First I installed the SQL Server Management Studio (SSMS) onto my local machine and ran the Northwind database installation scripts locally.
 The scripts are available here: https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs

 # STEP 2.
 Writing the Scripts
 I used the database schema to join the tables together and developed my future data model.
-This meant I needed to create three separate tables: Orders, Employees and Products.The scripts for updating and creating the tables with comments are available here: link
+This meant I needed to create three separate tables: Orders, Employees and Products.
+The scripts for updating and creating the tables with comments are available here: link
 ![database_schema](https://user-images.githubusercontent.com/117634180/213016206-473ed04d-696d-4d90-8e18-2be10c2b324c.png)
 SQL functionality used:
   - Selecting and joining the data